zahrabakhshalizadeh/maryrosecook.com/_posts/2013-01-23-the-mars-volta.md

 categories:
   - Uncategorized
 ---
 Here, [according to Last.fm][1], are the bands I have listened to the most over the last seven years.
 I have put in bold the bands that feel like a part of my identity.
 When I think about these bands, I get a warm glow.
-When I talk about them, I say &#8220;I fucking love&#8221;.
+When I talk about them, I say "I fucking love".

 [**Dear and the Headlights**][2]
 [**Sunset Rubdown**][3]